hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 * initializeWaitSeconds: The maximum time in seconds the wrapper implementation should wait for the HydPy server to start up.
 This time may depend on the actual HydPy project.
 * projectPath: The path to the HydPy project directory.
 * projectName: The name of the HydPy project within the project directory.
-* configFile: The name of the HydPy configuration file).
+* configFile: The name of the [HydPy servertools](https://hydpy-dev.github.io/hydpy/servertools.html) configuration file.
 * templateDir (optional): The template directory for model instances.
 * instanceDir (optional): The instance directory for model instances.
 The actual directories are post-fixed with the instance number.